nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 But on that certain Sunday before Joanna was five years old she perched herself on her father's knee and commanded astoundingly:

-"Tell me a story, Daddy, 'bout somebody great."
+"Tell me a story, Daddy, ’bout somebody great."

 Joel didn't know what she meant at first, so far removed was he from the thought of his old dream.
 And yet the question did seem something like